lekhana3003/SimplCache/README.md

 ##### Saving:
 This method is used to save the state of cache at any given time.
 This method returns a string which is encrypted with default encryption algorithm.
-If the user wants to implement any other encryption mechanism, the user is required to pass an object of class which has implemented [SimplCacheEncryptor]().
+If the user wants to implement any other encryption mechanism, the user is required to pass an object of class which has implemented <b>SimplCacheEncryptor</b>.
 The cache objects are written back into persistent database before saving the state, This method returns only the keys of cache object and also stores the properties which are set for the cache in the SimplCache object.
 It does not store the entire object which is stored in the cache.
 The two variations as follows,<br>
 * With default encryptor,